-The carrying amount of goodwill was \$1.9 million and \$1.1 million as of January 31, 2018 and 2017, respectively.
-The Company recognized \$1.1 million in intangibles and \$0.8 million in goodwill following the acquisition of Butterfleye, Inc. in December 2017.
+The carrying amount of goodwill was \$3.9 million and \$1.9 million as of January 31, 2019 and 2018, respectively.
+The Company recognized \$2.1 million in intangibles and \$1.9 million in goodwill following the acquisition of Voxter in March 2018.
 See Note 12: Acquisitions and Divestitures below.
-There was no change to goodwill subsequent to this acquisition.
+Goodwill increased \$0.1 million subsequent to this acquisition based on a deferred tax liability adjustment recorded in the fourth quarter of fiscal 2019.